 Born and raised in the Islands, innkeepers Janice and Tom Fairbanks’ understanding of old Hawai‘i’s charm is second nature.
-“I rode in my mom’s stomach on the final trip of the O‘ahu Railway in 1947,” relates Tom, “and I was 13 when I got my first pair of shoes.”
-That nostalgic sense combined with the couple’s extensive hospitality industry experience makes it easy to recognize their Old Wailuku Inn at Ulupono as a natural progression.
+"I rode in my mom’s stomach on the final trip of the O‘ahu Railway in 1947," relates Tom, "and I was 13 when I got my first pair of shoes."
+That nostalgic sense combined with the couple’s wide-ranging hospitality industry experience makes it easy to recognize the Old Wailuku Inn at Ulupono as a natural progression for them.

 Tom’s food & beverage experience began when he was fifteen, selling burgers and shave ice from a lunch wagon in what is now Hawai‘i Kai.
 He got his first hotel job a year later.
 When he came to Maui’s Royal Lahaina Resort in 1971 from the Royal Hawaiian Hotel in Honolulu, he met Janice who had already been working in the hotel’s seafood restaurant for several years.

 A few years later, the now-married couple moved to O‘ahu where Tom joined the opening team of Hyatt Regency Waikīkī and Janice started a career in banking.
 And then back to Maui where Tom opened the Maui Inter-Continental Wailea and Janice continued working for First Hawaiian Bank.
 In 1980, with two small children in tow, the Fairbanks’ moved to Ithaca, New York where Tom received a Master’s of Professional Studies Degree in Hotel Administration from Cornell University’s prestigious program in 1982.